 This allows Grafana to use a more efficient API to get label values.

 You can also use VictoriaMetrics Grafana datasource plugin.
-See installation instructions here.
+See installation instructions here .

 Now you can use Grafana to query metrics from the specified tenant.

-claim will be able to query metrics from the specified tenant.
+Users with vm_access claim will be able to query metrics from the specified tenant.

 Test multi-tenant access #